 As was mentioned before, while combinatorial properties are invariant to the level coding of array columns, column orthogonality or space filling properties heavily depend on level coding.
-Column orthogonality is typically guaranteed by a construction mechanism (see Sections 3.1.2, 4.1 and 5.1); space filling properties can be optimized by adequate level permutations that do not destroy structural requirements.
+Column orthogonality is typically guaranteed by a construction mechanism (see Sections 3.2.2, 4.1 and 5.1); space filling properties can be optimized by adequate level permutations that do not destroy structural requirements.

 A brute force method for level permutations would conduct all combinations of conceivable non-distinct level permutations and select the best outcome.
 For many situations, such an approach is prohibitive.
 Weng (2014) suggested to proceed in a reduced version that is adopted in this paper and is now explained.
-This section assumes the quality criterion $\phi_p$ for space filling.
+This section assumes the quality criterion φ_p for space filling.

-Let $\nu$ denote the number of permutation applications; $\nu$ could e.g. be 3m, if each of the m columns of three m-column matrices with s levels each is subjected to separate level permutation, like in Equation (3) of the next section.
-The total number of permutations for a brute force search would be $(s!)^{\nu}$ .
+Let ν denote the number of permutation applications; ν could e.g. be 3m, if each of the m columns of three m-column matrices with s levels each is subjected to separate level permutation, like in Equation (3) of the next section.
+The total number of permutations for a brute force search would be $(s!)^{\nu}$.
 In Weng's approach, the number of actual permutations that have to be conducted is far smaller:

-a) Start with a random pattern $\Pi_0$ of $\nu$ level permutations.

-- b) Obtain all the one-neighbours of $\Pi_0$ , in the sense that only a single permutation of the $\nu$ level permutations is modified versus $\Pi_0$ . - c) Assess $\phi_p$ for $\Pi_0$ and all its one-neighbors. - d) If $\Pi_0$ is already best in step c, proceed to step e.
-Else restart step b with the best pattern of level permutations as the new $\Pi_0$ . - e) Inspect the current pattern of level permutations and all its two-neighbors, in the sense that two permutations are modified $\binom{\nu}{2}$ such two-neighbours). - f) If $\Pi_0$ is best in step e, declare it the winner.
-Else restart step b with the best pattern of level permutations from step e as the new $\Pi_0$ .
+- a) Start with a random pattern Π_0 of ν level permutations. - b) Obtain all the one-neighbors of Π_0 , in the sense that only a single permutation of the ν level permutations is modified versus Π_0 . - c) Assess φ_p for Π_0 and all its one-neighbors. - d) If Π_0 is already best in step c, proceed to step e.
+Else restart step b with the best pattern of level permutations as the new Π_0 . - e) Inspect the current pattern of level permutations and all its two-neighbors, in the sense that two permutations are modified $\binom{\nu}{2}$ such two-neighbors). - f) If Π_0 is best in step e, declare it the winner.
+Else restart step b with the best pattern of level permutations from step e as the new Π_0 .

-Weng applied her approach to the He and Tang (2013) constructions and gave examples for which this reduced method came close to the optima found in previous brute-force searches, and she also emphasized that omission of the step with two-neighbours does not lead to satisfactory results.
+Weng applied her approach to the He and Tang (2013) constructions and gave examples for which this reduced method came close to the optima found in previous brute-force searches, and she also emphasized that omission of the step with two-neighbors does not lead to satisfactory results.
 When applying her approach to other constructions, care must be taken that the structural requirements of a construction are not destroyed by level permutations.